London Cartilage Clinic

 Eleanor Hayes

-ChondroFiller is a non-surgical, ultrasound-guided collagen injection used to support joint preservation in osteoarthritis and joint wear.
-A liquid collagen scaffold is placed precisely into the joint, where it may settle over worn surfaces and provide a protective, cushioning layer — no theatre, no incision, and no removal of healthy tissue.
-It is not a cure or reversal of arthritis; benefits vary by patient.
+ChondroFiller is a non-surgical, ultrasound-guided intra-articular collagen injection used to support joint preservation in osteoarthritis and joint wear.
+The Class III CE-marked collagen scaffold may settle over worn joint surfaces, adding a protective layer that helps cushion the joint and reduce grinding.
+It is not surgery and does not cure or reverse arthritis; benefits vary and a careful assessment is essential.

 Hip